-We were recently invited to visit Oxford Castle And Prison to take part in their summer Knight School and to have a tour.
+We were recently invited to visit Oxford Castle And Prison to take part in their Knight School and have a tour.
 I had never been before despite living just a few miles outside of Oxford.
 There is no parking directly on the site but there are plenty of car parks within a short walking distance.
 We parked at the Westgate Shopping Centre.
 The castle is also easily accessed via bus or train.

-On arrival at Oxford Castle we booked in at the reception desk for our tour.
+On arrival at Oxford Castle and Prison we booked in at the reception desk for our tour.
 You can’t just wander round the castle and prison, you need to be booked on a guided tour.
 Once the tour is finished you are then free to walk around the prison at your own leisure and take photos.
 While we waited 15 minutes for our tour to start we had a walk up the mound.
 From the top you can see views across Oxford.

 When we made it to the summit we were a lot higher than I realised!
 There are lovely views from up there and a great opportunity to take photos.
 The guide gave us plenty of time to have a good look around and take lots of photos.
 I loved not being rushed from one place to the next.

-After descending the tower we went down underground into the 900 year old crypt.
+After descending the tower we went underground into the 900 year old crypt.
 This is the only surviving remains of St George’s chapel.
 Its fascinating to see.
 This is also where Geoffrey of Monmouth wrote the Legends of King Arthur.

 From the crypt we went in to the prison wing where we stepped inside the prison cells.
 We heard lots of stories of inmates and how the conditions would have been in the past.
 It was amazing to find that the prison only closed in 1996!